MikeHardIce/strigui/README.md

 - input
 - label
 - image
-- checkbox
+- checkbox/radiobutton
 - list

-Each of those widget types have its own "add" function in strigui.core.
+Each of those widget types have their own "add" function in strigui.core.
 In addition there are global events that trigger for a specific window, and events that trigger for specific widgets.
 See the [Api Documentation] (https://github.com/MikeHardIce/strigui/blob/master/doc/api.md) for further information.

 ## Quick Start